AtomicCodeLabs/chummy/docs/PRIVACY.md

 ## 13\.
 How can you contact us about this notice?

-If you have questions or comments about this notice, you may email us at chummy@atomiccode.
+If you have questions or comments about this notice, you may email us at hello@atomiccode.io.

 ## 14\.
 How can you review, update, or delete the data we collect from you?

 Based on the applicable laws of your country, you may have the right to request access to the personal information we collect from you, change that information, or delete it in some circumstances.
 To request to review, update, or delete your personal information, please visit: [https://chummy.atomiccode.io/account/privacy](https://chummy.atomiccode.io/account/privacy).
-We will respond to your request within 30 days.
+We will respond to your request within 14 days.